 Robert’s Rules of Order, Newly Revised (or most recent edition) shall be used to conduct all meetings, unless modified or replaced by another method of conducting meetings by a two-thirds (2/3) majority vote of the Executive Board members voting.

-All Executive Board members must vote yea or nay on all motions in question, unless an Executive Board member has a substantial lack of knowledge of the question or has a direct conflict of interest, in which case s/he shall abstain from voting on the question.
+All Executive Board members must vote yea or nay on all motions in question, unless an Executive Board member has a substantial lack of knowledge of the question or has a direct conflict of interest, in which case they shall abstain from voting on the question.
 Abstentions shall not be counted as votes but shall be recorded in the minutes with the reason(s) for the abstention.

-A list of the names of the Executive Board members and their yea and nay votes and abstentions shall be included in the minutes of each meeting
+A list of the names of the Executive Board members and their yea and nay votes and abstentions (except in the case of unanimous decisions) shall be included in the minutes of each meeting

 Executive Board meeting minutes shall be approved by a simple majority of the Executive Board members attending the meeting at which the draft minutes are proposed.

-Any Executive Board member who is absent for more than three (3) consecutive meetings shall be subject to a vote by the Executive Board for removal from his/her position.
+Any Executive Board member who is absent for more than three (3) consecutive meetings may be subject to a vote by the Executive Board for removal from their position.
 A simple majority vote shall be sufficient for such removal.

 Section 3.
 The Council of Representatives